 Everyone knows this deep down.
 You go to the gym.
 You can’t lift two plates right off the bat.
 You’ve got to work up towards that.
 It would be ridiculous to go into the gym straight off the bat.

 So you’ve got to increase it slowly.
 And over time, you get stronger and better.
-If you’re dedicated and make enough progress, you can get that same result.
+You can get the same result if you’re dedicated and make enough progress.

 There are five major areas: health, sports, money, relationships, and business, where this fixed and growth mindset kicks in.
 Just focus on the growth and don’t get discouraged because that’s a concept of the fixed mindset.
-And if you have that growth mindset, you’re going to get there over time if you value progress.
+And if you have that growth mindset, you’ll get there over time if you value progress.

 4. Mindset in business